-For example (any gardeners out there?!)…if you already offer lawn maintenance, find out what other gardening work your clients need done.
-It might be fairly simple for you to offer those services to your clients, and they’d probably be happy for you to do it rather than hiring someone new or looking elsewhere!
+If you already offer lawn maintenance, find out what other yard work your clients need done, for example.
+It might be fairly simple for you to offer those services to your clients, and they’d probably be happy for you to do it rather than hiring someone new.

 2. Is your profitability consistently high?

-Spending money to hire new people and buy more equipment if your business isn’t consistently profitable is …risky.
+Spending money to hire new people and buy more equipment if your business isn’t consistently profitable is risky.
 It might be tempting if you make a lot of money in one year to jump into offering a new service, but hold back until you’ve got a couple years of high profits behind you.
-We know it’s tempting to jump in and get excited to grow your business now that you’ve made some money.
-But holding back for a while allows you to save money to cover the increased expenses and ensure that the one year wasn’t an anomaly.
+That allows you to save money to cover the increased expenses and ensure that the one year wasn’t an anomaly.

 Invest in your business, but expand your services when your profits are consistently up, not when you’ve had one really good period.